hpcleuven/jupyterhub-doc/software_installation.md

 ### Environment creation: R

-Unlike with Python, it is not possible to add a Jupyter installation in your R conda environment.
-For this reason you need a general Jupyter install in your Miniconda:

-1. Be sure that you are in your base environment.
-You can check this with ``echo $CONDA_DEFAULT_ENV``.
-   Nothing should be returned when executing this statement.
-You can use ``conda deactivate`` to deactivate an active environment.

-2. Install Jupyter using:
-   ``conda install jupyter``

- > **_NOTE:_** This is a one-time install.
-If you want to add extra R environments in the future, you can skip this part.

 For R, let's create an environment with following packages, and let's name it r41env:

 - `R 4.1`